Vaping & Vapor Products

 Hot Topic: Lung Illness Associated with using E-Cigarette Products

-Starting earlier this summer, many youth and young adults have been seen in emergency rooms across the country for respiratory issues such as shortness of breath, coughing, and chest pain as well as stomach issues such as nausea, vomiting, and diarrhea.
+Starting in summer 2019, many youth and young adults have been seen in emergency rooms across the country for respiratory issues such as shortness of breath, coughing, and chest pain as well as stomach issues such as nausea, vomiting, and diarrhea.
 Almost all of these patients reported using a vapor device in the previous week.
 These devices may contain nicotine or THC, the exact substance used has not been clearly identified.
 The CDC is currently investigating this outbreak to determine the exact cause.
 Visit the CDC to learn where the investigation currently stands: CDC Investigation Update

 Youth Use of Vapor Products

 Since their introduction, teens and young adults have been drawn to the new high tech way to smoke.
 Youth use is increasing nationally and in Snohomish County.

 While many people view vapor products as safe or harmless, this is not true.
 Nicotine is particularly harmful and addictive for developing brains.

 In April 2019, the Governor signed a new law that raises the legal age for purchasing tobacco or vapor products from 18 to 21.
 The law takes effect in January 2020.
 It will be illegal (a gross misdemeanor) to sell or give tobacco or vapor products to anyone under the age of 21.